Building Science

 Built to ND Residential Code

-Our process only requires foundation damp proofing, no radon control, no fresh air system exhaust and fresh air duct installation, and no continuous insulation.
-Red River Valley has a high mold risk.
+Current standard only requires foundation wall damp proofing, no radon control, no fresh air system installation, and no envelope continuous insulation first required in 2012 IECC but exempted out.
+Red River Valley has a high mold risk from a below-ground high water table.

 High Performance Homes